Some people think that by calling

 The mother who never takes care of her children but instead expects them to take care of her from a young age is a clue.
 The date who brags because they can get away with breaking the law. a patriarchal father who both judges and controls his children because he believes he is the king of the home.
 This one thing alone does not a narcissist make, but it could be a warning sign.

-Not always a sign, but just another box to check if someone you know is also very selfish and lacks empathy too.
+Whether it’s unlimited Success–beauty, money, popularity, power it’s not a good sign.
+This is another box to check if someone you know is also very selfish and lacks empathy too.
 Consider the real life stories of teenage beauty queens who have tried to murder other girls.
 These people were so consumed with survival of the fittest they disregarded other human lives.

 There are people who have no sense of other people’s boundaries and walk all over anyone they can.
 They use and abuse and if you do not give them narcissistic feed, they will shun you and throw you away.